DeeBumG/BPF_Testing/README.md

 There are timing programs throughout that are slightly modified versions of the above to time each lookup performed.

 trials_m1000 contains test data of the 4 implementations only considering timing lookups.

+Claude was used to do most of the heavy lifting for programming implementation.